procore/documentation/getting_started/making_first_call.md

 In addition, you will need to familiarize yourself with the [OAuth 2.0 authentication protocol]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_introduction.md %}) as access to the Procore API is secured by the authorization and authentication requirements of OAuth 2.0.
 Applications you develop for integrating with Procore must implement OAuth 2.0.

-> HTTPS PROTOCOL REQUIREMENT
+> HTTPS REQUIREMENT
 >
+> All Procore API resources are protected by the [Transport Layer Security (TLS) protocol](https://tools.ietf.org/html/rfc5246) for ensuring user interaction with Procore over the internet occurs securely without transmissions being vulnerable to outside entities.
+TLS encrypts a channel between two endpoints (for example, between a web browser and web server) to provide privacy and reliability of data transmitted over the communications channel.
-> Because all Procore API resources are protected by Secure Sockets Layer (SSL) encryption, any call you make to a Procore API resource must use the `HTTPS` scheme in the URL.
-SSL establishes an encrypted link between the Procore resource server and your application.
-This link ensures that all data passed between the resource server and your appplication remain private.
+As a result, any call you make to a Procore API resource must use the `HTTPS` scheme in the URL.
+See [Transport Layer Security Requirements]({{ site.url }}{{ site.baseurl }}{% link api_essentials/tls_reqs.md %}) for additional information.

 ## cURL and Postman